Emma Griffin: Education and academic positions

 Griffin was educated at the University of London (where she studied history) and the University of Cambridge, having been a member of Trinity College.
-She held a British Academy postdoctoral fellowship and visiting positions at the University of Paris and Sheffield University before joining the University of East Anglia as a junior lecturer in 2005, where she is now Professor of modern British History.
+She held a British Academy postdoctoral fellowship and visiting positions at the University of Paris and Sheffield University before joining the University of East Anglia as a junior lecturer in 2005.
+She left UEA in 2023 and is now Professor of modern British History at Queen Mary, University of London.
 Griffin was the editor of History: The Journal of the Historical Association from 2010 to 2018.
-She has also edited Cultural and Social History and served as one of the Literary Directors of the Royal Historical Society, and is currently a co-editor of The Historical Journal.
+She has also edited Cultural and Social History served as one of the Literary Directors of the Royal Historical Society, and has been a co-editor of The Historical Journal.

 Professional career

-Griffin is a widely published historian of modern Britain, best known for her work on the lives of ordinary people in Britain during the industrial revolution.
+Griffin is a widely published historian of modern Britain, best known for her work on the lives of ordinary people in Britain during the Industrial Revolution.
 She has published five books and several articles in high impact journals, including Past & Present, The American Historical Review and The English Historical Review.
-She has performed active citizenship for the profession through her extensive editorial work for learned journals and service to learned societies, most notably the Royal Historical Society.
+She has performed active citizenship for the profession through her extensive editorial work for learned journals and service to learned societies, most notably the Royal Historical Society, of which she was President 2020-2024.
 She had made regular appearances on radio and television.